ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

         end
         ```

-    * `switch:RotateTo` tells the script to rotate our switch variable.
-The switch needs to rotate to its original downwards position, since we defined its initial rotation as `startingRotation`, we can simply plug `startingRotation` into our rotation statement.
+    * `switch:RotateTo()` tells the script to rotate our switch variable.
+The switch needs to rotate to its original downwards position, since we defined its initial rotation as `switchStartingRotation`, we can simply plug `switchStartingRotation` into our rotation statement.

     * `0.5` is the time in seconds it takes to complete the action.

-    Your `OnSwitchInteraction` function should now look like this:
+    Your `OnSwitchInteraction()` function should now look like this:

-    ```lua hl_lines="7 8"
+    ```lua
     local function OnSwitchInteraction()
         if not isLightOn then
-            switch:RotateTo(startingRotation + Rotation.New(0, 90, 0), 0.5)
+            switch:RotateTo(Rotation.New(0, 90, 0), .5, true)
-            World.SpawnAsset(lightTemplate, { position = bulbPosition })
+            World.SpawnAsset(propLightTemplate, { position = bulbPosition })
         else
-            switch:RotateTo(startingRotation, 0.5)
+            switch:RotateTo(switchStartingRotation, 0.5, true)
         end

         isLightOn = not isLightOn
     end
     ```

 6. Press **Play** to see if your `else` statement works.
 The switch should now rotate up when first interacted with, then down on your second interaction with it.
-However, we still need to de-spawn the light when the light switch is turned off.
+However, we still need to de-spawn (delete) the light when the light switch is turned off.

-### Turning the light off
+### Turning the Light Off

 1. In order to turn off the light, you first need to define the light after it is spawned.
 When the **LightTemplate** is spawned, it shows up at the bottom of the Hierarchy.
-In your `else` statement, after the `RotateTo` line, type the following:
+In your `else` statement, after the `RotateTo()` line, type the following:

+    ```lua
-    `local spawnedLight = World.FindObjectByName("Point Light")`
+    local spawnedLight = World.FindObjectByName("Point Light")
+    ```

     * `spawnedLight` is the name we are giving to the light we have just spawned.
     * `World.FindObjectByName("Point Light")` tells the script to search through the hierarchy until it finds the first object named "Point Light" which is part of the `LightTemplate` we created.